Latest News

 Middle East flights suspended by airlines

-Israel's attacks against Iran prompted some international airlines to cancel flights to Middle East destinations because of airspace closures and safety concerns.
+Israel's attacks against Iran have caused international airlines to stop flights to certain Middle East destinations because of airspace closures and safety issues.

 The conflict has entered a new phase after the U.S. invasion on